One of my most enduring early writing lessons was simply how to hold a pen.

 The fingers and thumb can then easily curve down to rest near the pen tip, where they simply guide it (Image #3).

 In contrast to my original grip — or any grip for that matter — this way of holding a pen requires no muscular effort whatsoever.
-Guiding the tip requires next to none; or none if you drive the writing action with your arm, as many experts suggest, instead of the fingers and wrist, which tire more easily.
+Guiding the tip requires next to none; or none if you drive the writing action with your arm, instead of the fingers and wrist, which tire more easily.

 It took some getting used to.
 But like I said, this “grip” (I can hardly call it that now) is so much easier that today I can’t even write the old way for more than a minute.